 Perform incoming & outgoing ping tests with the VIPs employed.

-In the presence of active calls, look for any use of any physical interface’s IP addr in the output of “show voip rtp connections” on both the active & standby.
+In the presence of active calls, look for any use of any physical interface’s IP address in the output of “show voip rtp connections” on both the active & standby.
 VIP should be used in the show outputs and in the debugs as well

-In the output of “show voip rtp connection | inc Found” and “show call active voice compact | inc Total” on both the active & standby, check for any calls.
+In the output of “show voip rtp connection | inc Found” and “show call active voice compact | inc Total” on both the active & standby, check for any large number of mismatched calls.

 To debug problems, enable the corresponding debug options: